Shard Blob Transactions scale data-availability of Ethereum in a simple, forwards-compatible manner.

-In addition, we recommend including a 1.1x data gasprice bump requirement to the mempool transaction replacement rules.
+In addition, we recommend including a 1.1x blob gasprice bump requirement to the mempool transaction replacement rules.

-This EIP increases the storage requirements per Beacon block by a maximum of ~0.5 MB.
-This is 4x larger than the theoretical maximum size of a block today (30M gas / 16 gas per calldata byte = 1.875M bytes), and so it will not greatly increase worst-case bandwidth.
-Post-merge, block times are expected to be static rather than an unpredictable Poisson distribution, giving a guaranteed period of time for large blocks to propagate.
+This EIP increases the bandwidth requirements per beacon block by a maximum of ~0.75 MB.
+This is 40% larger than the theoretical maximum size of a block today (30M gas / 16 gas per calldata byte = 1.875M bytes), and so it will not greatly increase worst-case bandwidth.
+Post-merge, block times are static rather than an unpredictable Poisson distribution, giving a guaranteed period of time for large blocks to propagate.

 The sustained load of this EIP is much lower than alternatives that reduce calldata costs, even if the calldata is limited, because there is no existing software that stores the blobs indefinitely and there is no expectation that they need to be stored for as long as an execution payload.
 This makes it easier to implement a policy that these blobs should be deleted after e.g. 30-60 days, a much shorter delay compared to proposed (but yet to be implemented) one-year rotation times for execution payload history.